Novel method to trace the dark matter density profile around supermassive black holes with AGN reverberation mapping: Sample selection and Methodology

-For the mass distribution inferred from the multi-line determinations in our sample, we consider two models: (1) a single parameter model in which the enclosed mass (i.e., the effective black-hole mass) remains constant and (2) a two parameter model, which includes a dark matter spike as defined in Eq.~(\ref{eq:parametrization}) along with a constant black-hole mass.
+We obtain our sample \citep[using primarily The AGN Black Hole Mass Database from][]{bentz2015agn} by including every published RM study in which reliable black hole masses were obtained from emission lines of two or more ionization states.
+This results in our final sample of 14 objects reported in Table \ref{table:emdata}.
+As most ground based RM studies are in the optical wavelength regime, the prominent lines covered in these analyses are: \ion{He}{II} 4686 \r{A}, \ion{He}{I} 5876 \r{A} as well as \ion{H}{$\alpha$}, \ion{H}{$\beta$} and \ion{H}{$\gamma$}.
+In different objects in our sample, these lines allow us to probe the regions deep within the gravitational well of the SMBH, between $\sim 8 \times $ $10^{-4}$ and $2.5 \times $ $10^{-2}$ pc.
+In some cases, the emission line measurements are accompanied with negative error bars that exceed the size of the central value (leading to unphysical values for $r_c$ and $M_{BH}$).
+In these cases, we treat the measurements as upper limits instead (based on their positive error), and do not include them in the statistical analysis.
+We show these upper limits using arrows in our figures.
+For the mass distribution inferred from the multi-line determinations in our sample, we consider two models: (1) a single parameter model in which the enclosed mass (i.e., the effective black-hole mass) remains constant and (2) a two parameter model, which includes a dark matter spike as defined in equation~(\ref{eq:parametrization}) along with a constant black-hole mass.
 In the second model, the constant black-hole mass is fixed to be the mass obtained from the lag in the emission line closest to the black hole (except for the case of Mrk 1310, where the mass is obtained from the second closest line due to the large (but not unphysical) error bars for the first point that encompass all other data points).
 We note that different studies from which the $M_{BH}$ values have been compiled have used different values of the virial coefficient ($f$) in their analysis.
 As a result, the best-fit constant black hole mass in model 1 and the overall normalization in model 2 of each individual source will be subject to the same systematic uncertainty as $f$.
 However, all the studies use the same virial coefficient for each individual emission line in the same object.
 Therefore, the steepness ($\gamma$) of the DM component in model 2 is not affected by the choice of a particular value for $f$.

 We obtain the best-fit solutions to the mass distribution for the two models and compare them using the Bayesian Information Criterion \citep[BIC, see][]{1978AnSta...6..461S,Claeskens_Hjort_2008}.
-This involves accounting for the different degrees of freedom of the two models by defining the corrected $\chi^2$ as:
+We account for the different degrees of freedom of the two models by defining the corrected $\chi^2$ as: